-- (a) A preliminary phase in which the pipeline is - - (i) depressurised and allowed to relax after the 6.7.3.3 pre-test procedure;
+(a) A preliminary phase in which the pipeline is -

-- (ii) pressurised quickly to the test pressure and maintained at this pressure for a period of time without further water being added; - (iii) the pressure is allowed to decay by viscoelastic creep; - (iv) provided the pressure drop does not exceed a specified maximum, the pressure test can proceed to the second phase. - (b) A phase in which the volume of air remaining in the pipeline is assessed against an allowable maximum. - (c) The main test phase in which the pipeline is maintained at the test pressure for a period of time and decay due to viscoelastic creep commenced.
+- (i) Depressurised and allowed to relax after the pre-test procedure in Section 8.7.3.3; - (ii) Pressurised quickly to the test pressure and maintained at this pressure for a period of time without further water being added; - (iii) The pressure is allowed to decay by viscoelastic creep; - (iv) Provided the pressure drop does not exceed a specified maximum, the pressure test can proceed to the second phase. - (b) A phase in which the volume of air remaining in the pipeline is assessed against an allowable maximum. - (c) The main test phase in which the pipeline is maintained at the test pressure for a period of time and decay due to viscoelastic creep commenced.
 The creep is interrupted by a rapid reduction of the pressure in the pipeline to a specified level.
 This rapid reduction in pressure results in contraction of the pipeline with an increase (rebound) in pressure.
-If, during the rebound period, the pressure versus time record shows a fall in pressure, the pipeline fails the test.]
+If, during the rebound period, the pressure versus time record shows a fall in pressure, the pipeline fails the test.